AnyBody/anyscript/_pages/getting-started.md

 citing the AMMR, and the DOI's are issued by [zenodo.org](https://zenodo.org/), which is an European Open Science platform hosted at CERN.

-You can [download all arhcived versions](https://doi.org/10.5281/zenodo.1250764) of the AMMR from [zenodo.org/communities/anybody](https://zenodo.org/communities/anybody).
+You can [download all archived versions](https://doi.org/10.5281/zenodo.1250764) of the AMMR from [zenodo.org/communities/anybody](https://zenodo.org/communities/anybody).

 ### Development version of the AMMR

-{::comment} The AMMR development version is available on GitHub at [github.com/AnyBody/AMMR](https://gihub.com/AnyBody/AMMR).
+{% comment %} The AMMR development version is available on GitHub at [github.com/AnyBody/AMMR](https://gihub.com/AnyBody/AMMR).
 Contributions and pull requests are welcome

-The AMMR repository on GitHub is only a mirror of the `main` branch.{:/comment}
+The AMMR repository on GitHub is only a mirror of the `main` branch.{% endcomment %}
 Development takes place in a closed source-controlled repository to protect academic contributors who also often need to publish their models before release.
 Access to the closed repository is given on request.